dotnet-websharper/docs/content/core/websockets.md

 Here after initialization, a starting state of `0` is and the message processing function is returned.
 The message processing function takes the current state and returns a new state after processing the message, wrapped in an `Async` which allows the response computation to be awaited.
 In the background, stateful agent functions will be converted to an F# `MailboxProcessor`, ensuring that messages are processed in a single-threaded manner.

+Also note that the `PostAsync` method is used to send a response back to the client, which ensures the whole message is sent before moving on to processing next request.

 There is a third type of agent, `CustomAgent`, which provides an abstraction for the agent to reply to events happening on the server too.
 A third message type `'Custom` is needed, for example: